arrow-left

 • Commit and push the manifest update

-• https://kubectl.docs.kubernetes.io/installation/kustomize/
+• https://kubectl.docs.kubernetes.io/installation/kustomize/arrow-up-right

 {